oVirt/ovirt-site/source/feature/detailedsharedrawdisk.html.md

 Move disk

-*   Moving a shared raw disk is permitted only when all the attached VMs status are down.
+*   Moving a shared raw disk is permitted only when all the attached VMs status are down, or all the disks which are attached to active VMs are unplugged.

 Move VM